 Figure 5: Components of the EGI Core Infrastructure Platform

-illustrates the principal composition of the EGI Core Infrastructure Platform.
+Figure 5 illustrates the principal composition of the EGI Core Infrastructure Platform.
 The composition of the diagram indicates components that form the integration surface of the EGI CIP, and which are designed to be operational services (i.e. Metrics visualisation and Central Service Catalogue).
 At the time of writing not all five integration components (Information Discovery, Monitoring, Federated AAI, Messaging, Accounting) are compulsory for Community Platforms to integrate with.
 Currently, Community Platforms are required to integrate with the Federated AAI, Monitoring and Accounting components.

 EGI Cloud Infrastructure Platform